Foam Sclerotherapy Side Effects

 In some cases, although not too common, side effects may be experienced that do need to be addressed further to treat.
 These side effects include:

-- Little air bubbles might arise in the bloodstream that could cause headaches, fainting, nausea, and skewed vision.
-Although these minor symptoms usually go away on their own, it’s advised to contact your Fort Lauderdale Vein doctor if you experience any kind of problems with your limb movements after a sclerotherapy procedure.
+Little air bubbles might arise in the bloodstream that could cause headaches, fainting, nausea, and skewed vision.
+Although these minor symptoms usually go away on their own, it’s advised to contact your Miami Vein doctor if you experience any kind of problems with your limb movements after a sclerotherapy procedure.

 Our team will also evaluate your condition to determine how many sessions will be needed in order to achieve your desired results.
 Every patient is different, and some require more sessions than others.
 With several years of experience successfully treating veins, we have the knowledge and expertise to be able to work efficiently and effectively, treating your condition with the least amount of sessions possible.